 Kraft tubes are cylindrical, hollow tube products made out of kraft paper, a type of cardboard composed of wood pulp and sulfate additives.
 Kraft paper is coarse and naturally a dark brown color, although it may be bleached to obtain a lighter surface color.
 Compared to other types of paper, kraft paper is stronger and able to withstand more pressure.
 However, it is also slightly more expensive than other types of papers and is typically only used when a more durable material is needed.

-Commonly the material which is used to fabricate paper grocery bags, kraft paper can also form paper tubes.
-As an alternative to other cardboard material like fiberboard, paperboard and paper-adhesive composites, kraft paper is thinner and exhibits high strength properties.
-Kraft tubes are most often used in shipping, mailing and packaging applications to safely transport posters, blueprints, unframed artwork, calendars, promotional materials, banners, large documents, and any rolled material that cannot be folded or packed into a cardboard box.
+Kraft paper is commonly used to fabricate paper grocery bags and can also form paper tubes.
+As an alternative to other cardboard materials, like fiberboard, paperboard, and paper-adhesive composites, kraft paper is thinner and exhibits high strength properties.
+Kraft tubes are most often used in shipping, mailing, and packaging applications to safely transport posters, blueprints, unframed artwork, calendars, promotional materials, banners, large documents, and any rolled material that cannot be folded or packed into a cardboard box.
 The paper cores of toilet paper and paper towels are often made of low quality kraft paper.
-The outside of coin banks are usually covered in kraft paper which has been printed on for a decorative and colorful look.
+The outside of coin banks are usually covered in kraft paper that has been printed on for a decorative and colorful look.
 Kraft tubes are also sometimes used for long-term document storage and protection.